vapi4k/vapi4k/vapi4k-docs/topics/RunTheApplications.md

 ## Verify the Applications

-Before running the applications, verify that the assistant request responses and tool calls work correctly for each of the applications.
+Before running the applications, verify that the assistant request responses and tool calls for each of the applications work correctly.

 <procedure title="Verify the Applications">
     <step>